dphummel/dphummel.github.io/_posts/2024-09-28-NotebookLM.md

 Examples:

-- In my "Lessons Learned from Creating Code with Generative AI" post, the hosts provided a simpler explanation of the 'type error', making it more understandable for non-developers.
+- In the "*Lessons Learned from Creating Code with Generative AI*" post, the hosts provided a simpler explanation of the 'type error', making it more accessible for non-developers.

-- For the "Co-Intelligence: Exploring Ethan Mollick's Vision of Human-AI Collaboration" post, the hosts explained how to use the Rashomon AI prompt in real life.
+- For the "*Co-Intelligence: Exploring Ethan Mollick's Vision of Human-AI Collaboration*" post, the hosts explained how to use the Rashomon AI prompt in real life.
 They suggested: "The next time you are facing a decision and you are feeling the biases coming in, take a breath and ask yourself: What am I assuming here?
 Am I seeing the whole picture, or is my brain trying to pull a fast one on me?
 If you are still feeling unsure, try using the Rashomon AI prompt!"

 ### Limitations and Considerations
 While NotebookLM's audio discussions are impressive, it's important to note some limitations:

-1. ***Accuracy***: Google Labs advises that NotebookLM may sometimes give inaccurate responses, so it's wise to independently verify important facts.
-There isn't a capability to correct errors you identify in the audio.
-For example, in the Co-Intelligence post discussion, the hosts misattributed a negotiation example to Hummel when it was actually Mollick's example from the book.
+1. ***Accuracy***: Google Labs advises that NotebookLM may sometimes give inaccurate responses, so it's wise to independently verify important facts, however there isn't a capability to correct errors you identify in the audio.
+For example, in the "*Co-Intelligence: Exploring Ethan Mollick's Vision of Human-AI Collaboration*" post discussion, the hosts misattributed a negotiation example to Hummel when it was actually Mollick's example from the book.

 2. ***Misinterpretations***: There were instances where the AI slightly misinterpreted or misrepresented information from the original posts.
-For example, in the Lessons Learned post, I emphasized that the dataset used in the ChatGPT model contributed to its improved accuracy.
+For example, in the "*Lessons Learned for Creating Code with Generative AI*" post, I emphasized that the dataset used in the ChatGPT model contributed to its improved accuracy.
 The hosts stated that ChatGPT was superior to Hummel's model because it used a complex neural network and a larger dataset, which wasn't entirely accurate.

 3. ***Privacy***: Google states that your personal data is not used to train NotebookLM.
 However, as with any AI tool processing your documents, it's crucial to consider privacy implications when uploading sensitive information.

 ### Conclusions
-NotebookLM's audio discussion feature adds significant value beyond just reading an information source.
+NotebookLM's audio discussion capability adds significant value beyond just reading an information source.
 It achieves this by highlighting key insights and sharing examples to enhance understanding, even with its current limitations.
 The product delivers this through an engaging, podcast-like discussion format.
 Personally, I also gained ideas on how to improve my own writing and information delivery.

 I encourage you to apply an AI-first mindset and test out NotebookLM's audio discussion capability on your own information sources.
 I'm particularly curious to learn how it performs with multiple sources of information in a single notebook.

-To access a post discussion referenced above, click on the "Listen to discussion about this post" link below the summary of each post on the home page.

 By exploring tools like NotebookLM, we can continue to push the boundaries of how AI can enhance our learning and information processing capabilities.
 As we do so, it's crucial to remain aware of both the potential and the limitations of these emerging technologies.

+To access a post discussion referenced above, click on the "Listen to discussion about this post" link below the summary of each post on the home page.